Click to Edit Graph

 This tool graphs a function f(z) on the complex plane.
-In the default mode, the color hue represents the angle, and the brightness represents the magnitude of the output value.
+The color hue represents the angle, and the brightness represents the magnitude of the output value.
 Enable level curves to graph only the fractional part of the magnitude, which produces sharp curved lines at every integer increment.
 Use the output scale to multiply by a factor if you need to bring the colors or curves into a more interesting range for the function.
+You can also copy a URL of your graph to embed on other websites in an <iframe> element.

-The function box accepts both math expressions and C-like programs.
-The following code structures are available (refer to the examples to see how to use them):
+The function box accepts math expressions and C-like programs.
+You can write loops to perform summations and fractal iterations.
+The following code structures are available (click on the examples above to see how to use them):

 Run code only if an expression is true.